Installation of the Water Treatment Plant

-As shown in the map below, the Company's joint Sawn Lake SAGD oil sands project is located in the section 30 within township 91, range 12, west of the 5th meridian of the Peace River oil sands area of Alberta, Canada.
+The Company's joint Sawn Lake SAGD oil sands project is located in the section 30 within township 91, range 12, west of the 5th meridian of the Peace River oil sands area of Alberta, Canada.

 The first SAGD well pair was drilled to a vertical depth of approximately 650 meters and have horizontal legs of 780 meters each.

 Click on the QuickTime links below to see videos of the construction of our SAGD Project.

 Final construction of the SAGD steam facility was completed and steam injection at the Sawn Lake SAGD demonstration project commenced in May 2014.

 Production commenced in September 2014, and the steam chamber reached the top of the Bluesky sandstone formation in October 2015.
 Production in January and February of 2016, averaged 615 barrels of oil per day (â€ťBOPDâ€ť) with an instantaneous steam-oil ratio (â€ťISORâ€ť) of 2.1.

 The average monthly production rates for this first year have outperformed the estimated production rate type curve as determined by our independent reservoir engineering firm, as shown in the production graph illustration.